zerok/zerokspot.com/posts/2016/2016.07.01-evernote-changes/index.md

 of stagnation and that I will get a chance to re-evaluate my opinion here, but I'm not holding my breath right now.

+Another service I considered no longer paying for was Github.
+I have been on their $7 USD plan for six years now, but they constantly improve their service and recently even changed their whole price model with great improvements for heavy personal users (with unlimited private repositories).
+That combined with their huge contributions to the OSS community worldwide makes justifying spending a couple of dollars each month to support them easy.
+Evernote doesn't have that for me anymore.

 [ann]: https://blog.evernote.com/blog/2016/06/28/changes-to-evernotes-pricing-plans/
 [forum]: https://discussion.evernote.com/topic/97236-changes-to-evernote%E2%80%99s-pricing-plans/